fachi2000/Read-Books-Online/README.md

 # MongoDB, Express, React, Nodejs Full Stack Application
 A university project for Applications: Architectures and Frameworks.
-It includes features such as:
+Users are able to sign up and purchase books or audio-books at RBO.
+These requests are then processed by employees and finally validated by administrators.

+## Features

 - Bootstrap
 - **CRUD** operations
 - Authentication
+- Account Roles
 - Chat
 - Mail Notifications
 - Front-end & Back-end automated testing.